s-roselien/CMPT371_A3_Connect_Four/README.md

 **Step 5 - Gameplay:**

 1. The status bar at the top shows whose turn it is
-1. When it is your turn, click any **Drop** buttom at the bottom to drop your piece into that column
+1. When it is your turn, click any **Drop** button at the bottom to drop your piece into that column
 1. The board updates on both screens after every move
 1. When the game ends, a message appears on the board showing WIN, LOST, DRAW, or OPPONENT LEFT
 1. Close the window to exit